 Cessnock City Council has an obligation to protect the privacy of its customers.
 This Privacy Statement explains how your personal information (being information capable of identifying you as an individual) will be treated as you access and interact with Council.

-Council is bound by the Government Information (Public Access) Act 2009 (NSW) (GIPA Act), the Privacy and Personal Information Protection Act 1998 (NSW) (PPIP Act) and the Health Records and Information Privacy Act 2002 (NSW) (HRIP Act).
+Council is bound by the Government Information (Public Access) Act 2009 (NSW) (GIPA Act), the Privacy and Personal Information Protection Act 1998 (NSW) (PPIP Act) and the Health Records and Information Privacy Act 2002 (NSW) (HRIP Act) and its corresponding regulations.

-Our Privacy Management Plan Is designed to introduce policies and procedures to maximise compliance with the PPIP Act and the HRIP Act.
-In particular, the plan informs the community about how their personal information will be used, stored and accessed after it is collected by us and informs Council staff of their obligations in relation to handling personal information and when they can and cannot disclose, use or collect it.
+Our Privacy Management Plan is designed to introduce policies and procedures to maximise compliance with the PPIP Act and the HRIP Act.
+In particular, the plan informs the community about how their collected or unsolicited personal information will be used, stored, disclosed and accessed and informs Council staff of their obligations in relation to handling personal information and when they can and cannot disclose, use or collect it.

 What is personal information?